 So while it’s possible for many people who have not been treated or coached on how to overcome eating disorders to eat mindfully, eat slowly or avoid binging for a short period of time, over the long term they revert back to their subconscious beliefs and self-sabotage.

-In The Eating Enlightenment philosophy which I promote on this website (and which you read FAQs about here), we start with CBT because when people try other methods first, they usually totally fall off the wagon because deep down they haven’t uprooted their negative subconscious beliefs about food.
+In The Eating Enlightenment philosophy which I promote on this website, we start with CBT because when people try other methods first, they usually totally fall off the wagon because deep down they haven’t uprooted their negative subconscious beliefs about food.

 CBT posits that your thoughts, emotions and bodily sensations combine into behavior.
 Your behavior, in turn, shapes your thoughts, emotions and bodily sensation.